moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * Explain the difference between layout, painting and compositing.

 #### Network Questions:
+* What are HTTP status codes?
+* What is the difference between HTTP protocol and TCP protocol?
 * What is the difference between HTTP protocol and TCP protocol?
 * Traditionally, why has it been better to serve site assets from multiple domains?
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.